UAE: Flu cases on the rise as weather changes; doctors urge residents to get vaccinated

 With fluctuating weather conditions, a decrease in temperatures, and many residents returning from summer vacations, there have been more cases of sickness among UAE residents, according to doctors.

-Hospitals are mainly recording cases of people falling ill with symptoms of fever, fatigue, and respiratory problems.
+Hospitals are mainly treating patients with symptoms of fever, fatigue, and respiratory problems.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.